17 Small New England Businesses To Support This Christmas!

 Logan and Lindsey Archer are the founders of Homebody in Maine.
 They make handmade items out of wood and also hand-poured candles.

 I am in love with their wood house ornaments!!
 They’d be the perfect addition to your Christmas tree this year and would make a sweet gift for a housewarming.

 Their Holiday Gift Set of 3 wood boards is gorgeous!

 On The Road Again

-On The Road Again is a Massachusetts based company that upcycles remnant materials into the coolest bags…the handles are made from seabelt webbing!!
+On The Road Again is a Massachusetts-based company that upcycles remnant materials into the coolest bags…the handles are made from seatbelt webbing!!

 My favorite is the Liberty Blue Tote Bag…I can just imagine loading it up with my towel, sunscreen, and cheesy book and heading down the beach!!